KiranTarafderGitHub/image2pdf/README.md

 # Requirements to build the project:

-1. java jdk 1.8 or higher
+1. Java jdk 1.8 or higher
-2. eclipse ide + spring tool suite
+2. Eclipse ide + spring tool suite
 3. Spring Booot 2.1.8 or higher

 -----------------------------------------------------------------------------------------------------------------------------------